danielsteman/textifai/README.md

 yarn run ...
 ```

+## Database

+Documents (just PDF for now) uploaded by users are stored in Firebase cloud storage.
+Document metadata, project data, additional user data, and such, are stored in a Firestore in several collections.
+The read/write rules of collections are tracked in `firebase.rules`.

 ## Deployment

 Deployments are done with Terraform Cloud, which receives GCP credentials through `GOOGLE_CREDENTIALS` environment variable, which should be set to the json key of a (manually created) service account without newlines.
 The json key can be retrieved through the GCP console and can be transformed to a single line using `cat ~/Downloads/keyfile.json| tr -s '\n' ' '`.